 Another increasingly popular development in the field of glass glazing is digitally printed glass.
 Conventional ceramic printing deposits ceramic-based inks through a silk screen and every new design require a new screen.
 This limits the design and functional flexibility.
 Also, there is a limitation in the number of colours possible.
 In contrast, digitally printed glasses are produced on a printing machine that looks and performs similarly to a conventional inkjet paper printer.
 The advantages of digitally printed glass are several: limitless design possibilities, almost infinite colour reproductions, no setup costs and ease of replacements.

 It is important to note however that not all intelligent glass can create truly sustainable buildings.
-Glass, as with other building elements are simply tools at the disposal of designers to help them create façades that not only aesthetically conform to their design intent but are also functionally effective.
+Glass, as with other building elements is simply a tool at the disposal of designers to help them create façades that not only aesthetically conform to their design intent but are also functionally effective.
 And in more instances than not, glass needs to be combined with other elements such as external shading elements to be able to perform at their peak level.
 Intelligent façades also imply other important characteristics such as safety, post-breakage characteristics and acoustic comfort to name a few and its selection in the right combination is critical for a holistic performance.
-Considering the fact that buildings are the number one contributors in increasing the global carbon footprint, all stakeholders in the construction space should responsibly contribute in making buildings sustainable – both for reducing its impact on global warming and for enhanced comfort of occupants.
+Considering the fact that buildings are the number one contributor to increasing the global carbon footprint, all stakeholders in the construction space should responsibly contribute to making buildings sustainable – both for reducing its impact on global warming and for enhancing the comfort of occupants.
 We need to look no further than nature to understand the remarkable sustainability of every creature and every element that exists.
 “Those who look for the laws of nature as a support for their new works collaborate with the creator”, once said the famous Spanish architect, Antoni Gaudi.
 I couldn’t agree more.

 Managing Director, FG Glass